Samuel Dossou-Aworet: Oil and Gas in Africa

 In 2012, a joint venture including Dossou's company Petrolin Trading Ltd. acquired 45% participating interest held by Shell, Total and Eni in Block OML 34 in Nigeria via an international invitation to tender.
 ND Western Limited, the new independent Nigerian oil and gas exploration and production company won and Samuel Dossou-Aworet became its chairman and main shareholder.

 Infrastructure

 Through his infrastructure affiliate, Samuel Dossou-Aworet has been promoting the "Epine Dorsale" or Backbone Project, a vast and integrated infrastructure project in west Africa.
 Since inception, it has been self-funded and involves the construction of dry ports, a deep-sea port, the rehabilitation and extension of a railway and an international Airport.

 Business Associations

 On Septembre 2017, Samuel Dossou-Aworet was unanimous elected President of the African Business Round Table (ABR).
-He have been pushing for regional integration on the African continent with the desire to rebound close ties with the African Development Bank (AfDB) through private sector projects.
+He has been pushing for regional integration on the African continent with the desire to rebound close ties with the African Development Bank (AfDB) through private sector projects.